Kowal Sentry Integration for Magento 2

 Environment, for exampleproductionorstaging. - Enable

-Enable Backend Monitoringand paste theBackend DSN. - If you want frontend monitoring, enable
+Enable Backend Monitoringand paste theBackend DSN. - If you want to monitor the frontend, enable

-Enable Frontend Monitoringand paste theFrontend DSN. - Save configuration and clear cache if required in your environment.
+Enable Frontend Monitoringand paste theFrontend DSN. - Save the configuration and clear the cache if needed in the given environment.

 DSN

-For Backend DSN and Frontend DSN, paste only the DSN URL itself, for example:
+In the Backend DSN and Frontend DSN fields, paste only the DSN URL itself, for example:

 Sentryinit([ 'dsn' => 'https://examplePublicKey@o0000000000000000.ingest.de.sentry.io/0000000000000000',]);Organization

-The organization slug is easiest to read from the Sentry URL, for example:
+The organization slug is easiest to read from the URL of the Sentry panel, for example:

 https://sentry.io/settings/acme/projects/shop-frontend/